Requirements for the Master of Professional Studies Degree

 - are taken for graduate credit through the University of Vermont, and

 - are taken after the student has been admitted to the Graduate College.

 Some programs may require more than the above minimum hours in residence.
 Consult with the individual program.

 All M.P.S. degree students are required to pass a written and/or oral comprehensive examination in their field of specialization.
 If both formats are used, satisfactory completion of the written examination is prerequisite to standing for the oral examination.
-All comprehensive examinations are taken on the University of Vermont campus in Burlington.
 One re-examination only is permitted for any failed comprehensive examination.
 Consult individual program descriptions for specific information.

 There is no fee for the Master's Comprehensive Examination.
 The student's program director or advisor must notify the Graduate College of the outcome of the examination.
 The result and date of the examination is recorded as a notation on the academic transcript.

 All M.P.S. degree students must complete a minimum of 3 and a maximum of 6 credits of project research or internship to apply their newly acquired knowledge as they develop practical skills.

 All M.P.S. degree students must complete a capstone project that is the culmination of their studies and integrates their research or internship experience into a professional framework informed by their curriculum.
 The capstone project must be presented to and assessed by program faculty.